35% international students

 Grassroots organisations, associations, neighbourhood groups, cooperatives and social enterprises play an essential role in sustaining our societies.
 They mobilise individuals and communities to address pressing challenges such as poverty, climate change, violence, intolerance and pandemic conditions.
 At the local, national and international level, they organise in ways that foster more sustainable, inclusive and just societies.

-Our new Organising Social Impact Master’s programme prepares you for work in grassroots, non-profit, public and private organisations committed to advancing society, making it more sustainable, inclusive and just.
 We offer you a unique combination of interdisciplinary theoretical knowledge, research methodologies, professional skills and experience in the field.
-This programme will enable you to understand organising as an action and process to foster institutional transformation, both in theory and in practice.
-It will allow you explore how you can have impact and become part of social change.
+This small-scale, intensive programme will enable you to understand organising as an action and process to foster institutional transformation, both in theory and in practice.
+It will allow you to explore how you can have impact and become part of social change.